gabyx/ApproxMVBB/README.md

     $ cd ../Build
     $ make build_and_test

-**Note the tests validation will fail currently.
+**Note that if the tests fail, submit a new issue and report which test failed.
-However the results can still be visualized and should be correct.
+The results can still be visualized and should be correct. **
-I am currently working on making the tests meaningfull and correct on any platform which is not an easy task due to random stuff happening during the optimization loops.**

 **Note:**